 The ionisation energy loss is in principle a stochastic process and one should note that the Bethe-Bloch equation describes only the average energy loss.
-If one were to shoot single charged particles over and over on a target he/she will observe that the energy loss follows the Landau distribution shown in Fig. 5, where the most probable value is far lower than the average predicted by the Bethe Bloch equation.
+If one shoots single charged particles on a material he will observe that the energy loss follows the Landau distribution where the most probable value is far lower than the average predicted by the Bethe Bloch equation.

-Figure 5: The Landau distribution which describes the energy loss for a single particle as a function of the energy loss normalized to the thickness of the material (in this case silicone). $\Delta$ represents the energy loss and x is the thickness of the material.
+Figure 5: The Landau distribution which describes the energy loss for a single particle as a function of the energy loss normalized to the thickness of the material (in this case silicone). Δ represents the energy loss and x is the thickness of the material.